Announcing ROS 2 Bag Support

 Today, we're excited to announce that Foxglove Studio now supports loading ROS 2 bags for playback and visualization.
 With v0.13.0, a new data source option (

-ROS 2 Bag Folder (local)) will be available in the sidebar’s Connection tab:
+ROS 2 Bag Folder (local)) will be available in the sidebar’s Connection tab.
+With this option, you can load rosbag2 files for playback.

 Current limitations & future plans